 Mr. Reed has submitted amicus briefs to the Supreme Court and other courts on behalf of bar associations on constitutional issues, including the American Bar Association’s brief in support of the constitutional right to use legitimate assets to secure criminal defense counsel in Luis v.
 United States, 136 S. Ct.
 1083 (2016) (Sixth Amendment protects defendant’s right to obtain counsel of choice through payment of legitimate monies), and the Florida Criminal Defense Lawyers Association’s amicus brief in support of the Double Jeopardy rights of Puerto Rico residents in Commonwealth of Puerto Rico v.
 Sanchez Valle, 136 S. Ct.
 1863 (2016).

 Mr. Reed has provided commentary on legal topics in local news broadcasts in Washington, D.C., and he has also been a guest commentator on MSNBC’s Hard Ball, CNN’s Burden of Proof, C-SPAN’s Supreme Court Review, C-SPAN-2's Close Up, and CNBC’s Real Stories.
 He is a respected lecturer on a variety of topics, including state forfeiture law, white-collar criminal defense, and RICO, and is a frequent author.

-For more information, or to contact Mr. Reed directly, you can call our Alexandria law office at 703-299-5000 or complete our convenient online contact form (Link to contact form when available).
+For more information, or to contact Mr. Reed directly, you can call our Alexandria law office at 703-299-5000 or complete our convenient online contact form

 Notable Case Studies